New Zealand spy agency rapped over Megaupload blunder

 "It is the GCSB's responsibility to act within the law, and it is hugely disappointing that in this case its actions fell outside the law," Prime Minister John Key said in a statement, adding the blunder was the result of "basic errors".

-Key apologized to Dotcom and all New Zealanders, saying they were entitled to be protected by the law and that it had failed them.
+Key apologised to Dotcom and all New Zealanders, saying they were entitled to be protected by the law and that it had failed them.

 New Zealand police asked the GCSB to keep track of Dotcom and his colleagues before a raid in late January on his rented country estate near Auckland, which saw computers and hard drives, works of art, and cars confiscated.